Sticky Bun Sourdough Coffee Cake (Using Sourdough Discard)

 For this recipe you can use your sourdough starter in pretty much any state: just fed, fed the day before – or some you removed and put in the fridge for a day until you had time to deal with it.

-In addition to sourdough starter you'll need:
+In addition to sourdough starter you’ll need basic pantry items for making a cake:

 • butter